Derivatives Analytics with Python

 About the author

-Yves is also author of the books Python for Algorithmic Trading (O’Reilly, 2020), Artificial Intelligence in Finance (O’Reilly, 2020), Python for Finance — Mastering Data-Driven Finance (2nd ed., O’Reilly, 2018), Derivatives Analytics with Python (Wiley, 2015) and Listed Volatility and Variance Derivatives (Wiley, 2016).
-As a graduate in Business Administration with a Dr.rer.pol. in Mathematical Finance, he lectures on Computational Finance at the CQF Program and is Adjunct Professor of Computational Finance at Miami Business School.
-Yves is also the director of the first University Certificate Programs in Python for Algorithmic Trading and Computational Finance
+Yves is also author of the books Python for Algorithmic Trading (O’Reilly, 2020), Artificial Intelligence in Finance (O’Reilly, 2020), Python for Algorithmic Trading (O’Reilly, 2020), Python for Finance (2nd ed., O’Reilly, 2018), Derivatives Analytics with Python (Wiley, 2015) and Listed Volatility and Variance Derivatives (Wiley, 2017).
+As a graduate in Business Administration with a Dr.rer.pol. in Mathematical Finance, he lectures on Computational Finance at the CQF Program and is Adjunct Professor of Computational Finance.
+Yves is also the director of the first University Certificate Programs in Python for Algorithmic Trading and Computational Finance.

 brief tutorial explaining how to register